belangeo/pyo/trunk/doc/PyoTableObject/NewTable.rst

     Parent class : :class:`PyoTableObject`

     Create an empty table ready for recording.
-See `TableRec` to write samples in the table.
+See :class:`TableRec` to write samples in the table.

     :param length: float